-With cloud security continuing to be a hot topic in 2021, Fortinet and Cybersecurity Insiders decided to ask cybersecurity professionals around the world and across all industries for their latest insight.
-The brand new 2021 Cloud Security Report reveals how more than 500 cybersecurity professionals —from technical executives to managers and IT security practitioners — are responding to security threats in the cloud, how their organizations are using cloud, and the best practices they are prioritizing.
-Let’s take a look at some of the key findings.
+In 2021, cloud security continued to be a major topic of discussion.
+With this in mind, Fortinet and Cybersecurity Insiders decided to ask cybersecurity professionals around the world and across all industries for their insights on this subject.
+The 2021 Cloud Security Report reveals how more than 500 cybersecurity professionals —from technical executives to managers and IT security practitioners — are responding to security threats in the cloud, how their organizations are using cloud, and the best practices they are prioritizing.
+Let’s take a look at some of the key trends surrounding cloud security.

-Organizations continue to rapidly adopt cloud to meet key business objectives—and that trend doesn’t seem to be slowing down any time soon.
-The report indicates that 33% of organizations are running more than half of their workloads in the cloud today.
+Organizations continue to rapidly shift toward cloud environments to meet key business objectives—and that trend doesn’t seem to be slowing down any time soon.
+This is highlighted in the report, which indicates that 33% of organizations are running more than half of their workloads in the cloud today.

 That of course does not mean that on-premises has gone away.
 In fact, hybrid still accounts for more than one-third of deployments.
 What it does mean is that organizations are now operating in an expanded and diverse digital landscape.